apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 A few things to note:

 - The `-i` option allows `curl` to output the response headers where `Location` in the above case contains the redirect URL with the issued service ticket.
-- The entire url in the `curl` command in encased in double-quoted.
+- The entire url in the `curl` command in encased in double-quotes.
 This is necessary for `curl` to ensure the query string is entirely passed along to CAS.

 Of course, I can pass the JWT as a request header too: